Build Click-Through App Prototypes

 Making real interactive prototype requires easiness in representing a concept’s final product.
 A prototyping tool needs to be able to implement gestures fast and effortlessly.
 People interact with apps by simply pressing buttons and an interactive prototype should be able to imitate this feature.

 Other exciting gestures have been created such as swiping left or right, tapping, double tapping, ‘tap and hold’ and even pinching.
-These gestures have made maneuvering through an app exhilarating and more real life.
+These gestures have made manoeuvring through an app exhilarating and more real life.
 Users would prefer if a prototype would be able to react with such UI elements as it breathes fresh air and life to a developed concept.

 Input and output gesture-based UI design would need to be taken into considerations in the making of real interactive app prototypes.
 And of most significance, the gestures should exactly translate its purpose in whatever device the prototype is being illustrated on; be it a web app for a desktop browser or a mobile app for a smartphone.

 Words are never enough in the world of web and mobile app design.
-Interactive experience of a concept needs more look, feel and life to it during the design stages.
+The interactive experience of a concept needs more look, feel and life to it during the design stages.
 It is easier to sell an idea by trying it, making it tangible, playing with it and even weighing different functions of a UI design.

 Making real interactive app prototypes will need more than just presenting designs of an app.
 Testers would want to have a go on options on specific features, UI design choices and even functionality.
 An effective prototyping tool can achieve this by making room for easy A/B testing.
 This will help nudge developers, clients and even users in the right direction while accumulating both quantifiable and qualitative data on the best design choice for the app.